Did you wake up dizzy this morning? If you find your bedroom spinning at first light, you might be wondering whether you should be worried.

 "The semi-circular canals in the inner ear have fluids that move when our heads move, and sometimes formation of stones (called otoliths) disrupt the flow of the fluid," Dr. Jose says.
 And this disruption leads to dizziness.

-Fix it: To resolve vertigo, visit your doctor, who may choose to perform a procedure (such as shifting the otolith in your inner ear), Dr. Jose says.
+To resolve vertigo, visit your doctor, who may choose to try a natural remedy for vertigo like shifting the otolith in your inner ear, Dr. Jose says.

 If your vertigo problem is chronic, your doctor may also assess you for other underlying medical conditions such as Meniere’s disease, a disorder of the inner ear that causes dizziness and hearing loss, she says.